raduking/RKLauncher/Release_Stable/readme.txt

     The author (RaduKing) owns the full copyright to RK Launcher.

-    I choose to allow the use of RK Launcher but only under the assumption that the contents of this archive are not changed or altered in any way, and it's contents are intact.
-For any reproduction, distribution, etc... written approval from the owner (RaduKing) must be obtained.
+    I choose to allow the use of RK Launcher but only under the assumption that the contents of this folder/archive are not changed or altered in any way, and it's contents are intact.
+For any reproduction, distribution, etc...
+    Written approval from the owner (RaduKing) must be obtained.

-    Default Icon set created by Philipp Antoni
+    Default Icon set created by Philipp Antoni.

-    You are not allowed to distribute the included icons in any modified form or without RK Launcher
+    You are not allowed to distribute the included icons in any modified form or without RK Launcher.

     The author assumes no responsibility, or gives any sort of guarantees for damages that may occur from using this software.

+    The software is distributed without warranty.

+    Copyright (c) RaduKing 2016

 Download: